beakerbrowser/pauls-dat-api/README.md

  - `archive` Hyperdrive archive (object).
  - `path` Target directory path (string).
  - `opts.depth` How many folders deep should it recurse to (number).
 Defaults to 1.
 If false, will list all folders.
+ - `opts.timeout` How long until listFiles gives up (number in ms).
+Defaults to 5000ms.
  - Returns an map representing the entries in the directory (object).
  - Does not throw.
 Returns an empty object on bad path.